Jenkins plugin for DeployHub

-The answer lies in the Jenkins URL.
-This is a value that is set in Jenkins itself (Manage Jenkins -> Configure System) and this is the URL that Jenkins sends out as part of its notification.
+The answer lies in the Jenkins URL, set in Jenkins itself (Manage Jenkins -> Configure System) and sent out as part of its notification.
 On receiving the build notification, DeployHub then attempts to match this “Jenkins URL” with the “Server URL” that is defined for the Build Engine.
-Once a match is found, the connection can be made to the underlying Build Job and from there to all the components associated with that build job.
+Once a match is found, the connection can be made to the underlying Build Job and from there to all the components associated with it.

 It is therefore essential that the “Jenkins URL” defined in the Jenkins Instance matches the “Server URL” defined for the DeployHub Build Engine.
-If there is a mismatch, the Build Engine cannot be determined from the incoming build notification and the build number will not be updated for the component.
-This is the most common cause of the Jenkins plugin not seeming to update the “Last Build Number”.
+If there is a mismatch, the Build Engine cannot be determined and the build number will not be updated.
+This discrepancy is the most common cause of the Jenkins plugin not seeming to update the “Last Build Number”.

 Version 8.0.1 of DeployHub also has another enhancement.
 Along with “Server URL” there is a new (optional) attribute for a Build Engine called “Jenkins Match URL”.
 If this attribute is specified, DeployHub will compare the incoming “Jenkins URL” with the “Jenkins Match URL” and not just the “Server URL”.